-• 24 tracks showcasing the vibrant musical life of the Mi'kmaw people in Nova Scotia, New Brunswick, Newfoundland & Québec
+• 24 tracks showcasing the vibrant musical life of the Mi’kmaw people in Nova Scotia, New Brunswick, Newfoundland, and Québec

 • artwork by Mi’kmaw artist Jerry Evans

-• 60-page accompanying booklet with textual and musical transcriptions of the songs, translations of Mi'kmaw texts, extensive notes that contextualize each selection, and discussion of Mi'kmaw musical instruments and dance styles
+• 60-page accompanying booklet with textual and musical transcriptions of the songs; translations of Mi’kmaw texts; extensive notes contextualizing each selection; and discussion of Mi’kmaw musical instruments and dance styles

-Produced by ethnomusicologist Dr. Janice Esther Tulk, Cape Breton University, this CD helps to disseminate, promote, and recognize Mi'kmaw culture within Newfoundland and Labrador and the Atlantic Provinces, while providing culturally-sensitive content for use in classrooms, recognizing the many cultures of Newfoundland.
+Produced by ethnomusicologist Dr. Janice Esther Tulk, this CD helps to disseminate, promote, and recognize Mi’kmaw culture within Newfoundland and Labrador and the Atlantic Provinces, while providing culturally sensitive content for use in classrooms, recognizing the many cultures of Newfoundland and Labrador.